 Connecting with Nature Through Poetry

-Often on the participatory walks that I lead, include the reading or writing of poetry, as way of connecting with the landscape.
-This is not a new concept, many of the great poets of the 18th century; Wordsworth, Coleridge and Blake strode across the landscape writing romantic poetry.
+Often on the participatory walks that I lead, we include the reading or writing of poetry.
+This serves as a way of connecting with the landscape.
+This is not a new concept.
+Many of the great poets of the 18th century, such as Wordsworth, Coleridge, and Blake, strode across the landscape writing romantic poetry.

 Writing Poetry

-The forom of poetry we tend to write are haikus; short 3 unryhming lines poems, which originate from Japan.
-The first line ofa Haiku has 5 syllables, the second line has 7 and the third 5 again.
+The form of poetry we write are haiku’s; short 3 unrhyming lines poems, which originate from Japan.
+The first line of a Haiku has 5 syllables, the second line has 7 and the third 5 again.

 One particular walk with a group was on Lundy at Midsummer.
-We walked around the Standing Stones and each time we reached a stone, each walker wrote words that they associated with the stone and that moment in time.
-We each then used these words to create a collection of Haikus.
+We walked around the Standing Stones.
+Each time we reached a stone, each walker wrote words.
+They associated these words with the stone and that moment in time.
+We each then used these words to create a collection of Haiku’s.

 Having collected these Haikus from the participants I produced a booklet titled; A Ginko walk Standing Stones, Lundy,.
 A Ginko walks refers to a walk in nature where you write about what you see.
-The professionally produced booklet contains a map of the standing stones and is available as a limited print run at the Lundy craft market.
+The professionally produced booklet contains a map of the standing stones.
+It is available as a limited print run at the Lundy craft market.

 Alternatively if you wish to view online a pdf is available here.